DJing

 • Electric Blues

-• Early Blues
+• Classic Blues

 Also, as a part of the 75% blues, we are including the following genres: